-Face-to-face meetings might be back, but is that what the right customers are looking for?
-All B2B companies need to update their lead generation approach to become more data-driven and more in line with potential and existing customers preferences.
-To adapt and become modern, your company should follow the modern B2B playbook:
+Face-to-face meetings might be back, but what are the right customers looking for?
+All B2B companies need to update their lead generation approach to become more data-driven and more aligned with potential and existing customer preferences.
+Your company should follow the modern B2B playbook to adapt.

-At the beginning of 2020, any decent B2B company's sales reps spend the central part of their time transporting themselves and customers.
-So they would be on a continuous lookout for new contacts and qualified leads through F2F-interactions, taking their potential and existing customers to sporting events, tradeshows and chatting them up at conferences and dinners.
+At the beginning of 2020, any decent B2B company's sales reps spend most of their time transporting themselves and customers.
+So they would continuously look for new contacts and qualified leads through F2F interactions, taking their potential and existing customers to sporting events and tradeshows and chatting them up at conferences and dinners.

 As a result of COVID-19, this same sales rep travels much less or even not to find themselves with a lot more time but with the same or more significant quotas they need to hit in the next quarter.

 Sales reps may be excited about a more aggressive travelling schedule.
-Still, it isn't clear that the potential and existing customers want them back as much as before the pandemic or even allow vendors to visit them as much as pre-Covid-19.
+Still, it needs to be clarified that the potential and existing customers want them back as much as before the pandemic or even allow vendors to visit them as much as pre-Covid-19.
 The central part of B2B decision-makers prefers remote human interactions or digital self-service.

 This reasonably new environment presents an obvious challenge: How does a B2B seller find new prospects and customers whose problems they can solve when customers don't want to return to the old way of doing business?

-I will walk you through how I suggest that you implement a modern approach to digital lead generation, achieving a high adoption of digital tactics.
-Finally, I recommend an approach in five steps to support you on this journey towards better lead generation.
+I'll be sure to walk you through how I suggest you implement a modern approach to digital lead generation, which is the high adoption of digital tactics.
+Finally, I recommend a five steps process to support you on this journey towards better lead generation.

 Instead of telling your B2B sales reps to make personal changes, you must better enable sales to lead generation activities in the new environment.

 Now, sales reps are encouraged to spend more time prospecting, chatting with customers through video platforms and hosting online demos, meetings and events.
-But, while these interactions may help, they aren't enough to allow the seller to close a substantial gap in their pipeline, especially those without the luxury of stable client accounts or steady renewal business.
+But, while these interactions may help, more is needed to allow the seller to close a substantial gap in their pipeline, especially those without the luxury of stable client accounts or steady renewal business.

 To achieve more sales leads, your B2B marketing and sales need to meet their potential customers where they are: online and primarily on LinkedIn.